langf00rd/hashnode/cl6tngmoe0fy3genv8gml47ir.md

     "build": "node ../node_modules/react-scripts/bin/react-scripts.js --openssl-legacy-provider build",
     "test": "node ../node_modules/react-scripts/bin/react-scripts.js --openssl-legacy-provider test",
-    "eject": "node ../node_modules/react-scripts/bin/react-scripts.js --openssl-legacy-provider eject" },
+    "eject": "node ../node_modules/react-scripts/bin/react-scripts.js --openssl-legacy-provider eject" }
 ```

-When you go to `localhost:3000/` in your preferred browser, you should see this.
+When you navigate to `localhost:3000/` in your preferred browser, you should see this.

 ![react app](https://res.cloudinary.com/follio/image/upload/v1660494275/uqity9ghrcocaxgqlrny.png)

-### Running the main component code
+### Running the component’s code

-In the base directory, run this piece of code to watch for changes and compile the code from our `src/` folder in real-time
+In the base directory, run this to watch for changes and compile the code from our `src/` folder in real-time

 ```
 npm start # runs rollup with the watch flag